Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 <details>
-  <summary><span style="color:cyan">Change Log (Last Content Update/Fix: 20:00 UTC 04.04.2022</summary>
+  <summary><span style="color:cyan">Change Log (Last Content Update/Fix: 10:30 UTC 31.05.2022</summary>

 ###### <span style="color:white">18:00 UTC 22.08.2020</color>
-- Added the missing accumulator to "Diagonal 4-way" from "4 Lane Solar" book
+- Added the missing accumulator to "Diagonal 4-way" from the "4 Lane Solar" book
 - All non-diagonal blueprints now have grid settings to enable placing by dragging.
 They're placed next to the previous one but only on the horizontal or vertical axis, not on diagonals.
 If support for that releases I'll update them too.
 - New title